pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/mask-sensitive-fields.md

 ## Scenario

-A user wants to perform irreversible masking on the sensitive fields of a collection of documents, in some cases obfuscating part of a field's value, in other cases adjusting a field's value by a small random amount, in some cases substituting the field's value with a completely random value and in some cases excluding a field from the result completely, depending on a field's value.

-In this example, a collection of _credit card payment_ documents will be masked, to:
+You want to perform irreversible masking on the sensitive fields of a collection of _credit card payments_, ready to provide the output data set to a 3<sup>rd</sup> party for analysis, without exposing sensitive information to the 3<sup>rd</sup> party.
+The specific changes that you need to make to the payments' fields are:
  * Partially obfuscate the carder holder's name
  * Obfuscate the first 12 digits of the card's number, retaining only the final 4 digits
  * Adjust the card's expiry date-time by adding or subtracting a random amount up to a maximum of 30 days (~1 month)
  * Replace the card's 3 digit security code with a random set of 3 digits
  * Adjust the transaction's amount by adding or subtracting a random amount up to a maximum of 10% of the original amount
- * Change the transaction's `reported` field boolean value to the opposite value, for roughly 20% of the records
+ * Change the transaction's `reported` field boolean value to the opposite value for roughly 20% of the records
  * If the embedded `customer_info` sub-document's `category` field is set to _SENSITIVE_, exclude the whole `customer_info` sub-document

 ## Sample Data Population